aminalnam/OMEGA/README.md

 # Oceanic Geospatial Measurement System

-A portable underwater mapping system that records depth, position, and environmental data from a small ROV platform and transforms those measurements into bathymetric maps, contour images, and geographic overlays.
+A compact underwater survey system that collects depth, position, and environmental data from a moving ROV and converts those measurements into bathymetric maps.

-This project combines embedded sensing, geospatial filtering, and visualization to convert raw underwater measurements into structured spatial data and derived maps.
+Measurements are filtered in real time based on quality and spatial constraints, producing both a complete log and a reduced mapping dataset.
+A continuous surface is generated from the filtered points using spatial interpolation, allowing irregular samples to be resolved into structured terrain models and georeferenced outputs.

 ---